 Does the data include rapid antigen tests?

 Yes.
 On Oct.
 14, Minnesota Department of Health began reporting positive rapid COVID-19 antigen test results as "probable cases," in addition to "confirmed cases" identified by laboratory testing.
-Between Sept.
-1 and Oct.
-14, MDH reported a total of 180 positive rapid antigen tests, as well as six additional deaths in which the patient had a positive antigen test, but did not receive additional laboratory testing.
 "Total cases" in the charts above includes both confirmed and probable cases.

 Why are some confirmed cases later removed?

-Minnesota Department of Health began reporting "cases removed" in its daily update on May 13.
+Minnesota Department of Health began reporting "cases removed" in its daily situation update on May 13, 2020.
 According to MDH, a previously announced confirmed case may be removed if the case investigation finds a patient who sought care in Minnesota actually resides in another state, or a confirmed case is determined to be a false positive or a duplicate record.

-Why did some charts change on May 14?
+Why did some charts change significantly on May 14, 2020?

 On May 13, Minnesota Department of Health made several revisions to its COVID-19 data.
 First, it updated how it reports confirmed cases on its website.
 Prior to May 13, confirmed cases were listed on the date they were reported to the public, typically the day after lab results were reported to MDH.
 Now, all confirmed cases are listed on the date when the test sample was taken.
 We have updated our charts to include cases by sample date in addition to the date reported.
 In the chart by sample date, this means that counts for previous days may change as new test results come in and counts for recent days may appear low while some test results are still pending.